Migrants wait out Serbia storm in warehouse

 - They are living without sanitation and in a sub-zero winter

-Belgrade (CNN)In a derelict warehouse behind Belgrade's main coach station, up to 2,000 migrants are trying to survive the freezing Serbian winter in a crumbling building with broken windows, heating, or warm water.
+Belgrade (CNN)In a derelict warehouse behind Belgrade's main coach station, up to 2,000 migrants are trying to survive the freezing Serbian winter in a crumbling building with broken windows, no heating, or warm water.

 It is -11 Celsius and a bitterly cold blizzard is lashing them while they try to warm up by burning wood outside the grim warehouse they now call home.